Natural Beauty Products Should Be Ubiquitous

 2. Stir with a popsicle stick or silicone spatula.

-3. Turn off the heat and add honey, EOs, and optional lipstick.
+3. Turn off the heat and add honey, essential oils, and optional lipstick.

 4. Stir again.

-6. Each time you fill a lip balm pot immediately cool in the fridge so that the ingredients don’t separate.
+6. Each time you fill a lip balm pot, immediately cool in the fridge so the ingredients don’t separate.
 Enjoy your lip balm!

-Rosemary Hansen is an author, homesteading Mama, and a chef.
+Rosemary Hansen is an author, homesteading mama, and a chef.
 She has spent the last 10 years “homesteading” in the city.
 She and her family have just started their off-grid homestead in rural British Columbia, Canada.
-Her books, Grow a Salad In Your City Apartment and Rosemary’s Natural Cosmetic Guide are a great way to ease into a healthy, pure lifestyle.
-You can connect with Rosemary at her website, www.RosemaryPureLiving.com or on her YouTube channel.
+Her books, Grow a Salad In Your City Apartment and Rosemary’s Natural Cosmetic Guide, are a great way to ease into a healthy, pure lifestyle.
+You can connect with Rosemary at her website or on her YouTube channel.
 Read all of Rosemary's MOTHER EARTH NEWS posts here.